Current issues & deadlines

 Language requirements granting direct admission to study

-To apply for direct admission to study at Goethe University - beginning with summer semester 2019 (application deadline 15.01.2019) - along with your application you will have to prove German language proficiency at level DSH-2 (Deutsche Sprachprüfung für den Hochschulzugang).
+To apply for direct admission to undergraduate study programmes at Goethe University - beginning with summer semester 2019 (application deadline 15.01.2019 for restricted subjects, 28.02. for non-restricted subjects) - along with your application you will have to prove German language proficiency at DSH-2 level (Deutsche Sprachprüfung für den Hochschulzugang).
+This also applies to Master degree programmes taught in German.
+The Master Portal lists all requirements for the respective Master study programmes.

 If you have the following language certifications you may be granted direct admission to study: